donaldrich80/modular-gitlab-ci/docs/quick_start.md

 - [X] Pushover and Healthcheck notifications (Won't cause pipeline failure)
 - [X] Automatic Gitlab Pages Deployment

-## Private Repo (No Secret scanning)
+## Disable SAST scan

 SAST will cause pipeline failure if credintisls are found.
+To disable credential scan (for use in a private repo)

+include:

 CREDSCAN: false

 !!! info "Linters will not cause pipeline failure (but will provide lint suggestions)"

 ## No documention

+Documentation is enabled by default.

+To disable Pages generation, this variable is required.

 GENERATE_DOCS: false